 Historic Huguenot Street is pleased to offer a number of internship opportunities every fall, spring, and summer semester, to all students beyond their freshman year of college.
 Internships are part-time, with the opportunity for college credits.

-We are currently accepting applications for the Spring 2017 semester.
-Applications are due December 16.
+We are currently accepting applications for the spring 2019 semester.

 Interns will report to and work with the Archivist/Librarian performing a variety of collections maintenance jobs.
 Responsibilities and projects may include cataloguing, inventorying, organizing, and maintaining archives, and entering data into the collections database.
 All interns will receive training in handling archives.
 Interns are, additionally, responsible for the completion of their own project(s) by the end of the internship period.